saylordotorg/course_prdv101/Unit02.md

 Work”](http://www.drkit.org/successatwork/)videos
  (HTML)**

-To view informative videos on various careers, click on the link above.
+To view informative videos on various careers, click on ["Career Videos"](http://www.drkit.org/careervideos/).
 Select a career that might be of interest to you to learn about a typical day for that employee, the qualifications required for the job, the employee’s description of their best and worst parts of the job, as well as additional helpful advice from the